Skip to main content

 These are the three things you’ll do most in your place: sit, eat, and sleep.
 Therefore, these are the cornerstones of the adult living space and should be considered an investment in your own comfort.

 Let’s start with the sleep.
 If you’ve got a hand-me-down mattress or anything older than a few years, it’s time to junk it like an old pair of running shoes.
 There are a host of options out there that come vacuum-sealed until you haul them up to your fourth-floor walk-up.
 Then get a frame, a headboard, and matching linens.
 Regarding the latter, unless you’ve got strong opinions otherwise, stay within the lines of neutral color hues like white, grey, and black.
 If you’re not picky on furniture brands, Restoration Hardware and Ralph Lauren are great, but even Target offers some modestly priced, good quality options.
 As for pillows, go minimal: four at most, with maybe a throw pillow if you’re feeling extravagant.
-It should feel “almost like a hotel room,” Herman says.
+It should feel “almost like a hotel room,” Herman said.

 Next, buy yourself some matching towels, hand towels, wash clothes, and a bath mat.
 Stick to the same color palate as your linens, and browse the Hotel Collection at Macy’s.
-“They are the best,” she says.
+“They are the best,” she explained.
 “They are well-priced, absorb amazingly, and wash well.”

 Finally, to the dining room.
-While you may want to blow your wad on the linens for certain extracurricular activities, save a couple bucks for a good table.
+While you may want to blow your money on the linens for certain extracurricular activities, save a couple bucks for a good table.
 You will use this when inviting friends or a date over for takeout or a home-cooked meal.
 You will play board games at it.
 And you will apply to grad school or polish your resume for that next job on it.
-Regardless of its myriad uses, gone are the days of the adapted eating space: “[A table] is what adults do,” she says.
+Regardless of its myriad uses, gone are the days of the adapted eating space: “[A table] is what adults do,” she said.
 “They don’t sit down at the coffee table and eat their dinner any more.”

 Personalize